Serving Art Educators

 Photoshop CS6: The Missing Manual - Photoshop CS6 is truly amazing, but it can also be overwhelming if you’re just getting started.
 This book makes learning Photoshop a breeze by explaining things in a friendly, conversational style—without technical jargon.
 After a thorough introduction to the program, you’ll delve deep into Photoshop’s secrets with expert tips and practical advice you can use every day.

-See student examples on the Photoshop Gallery page.
+See student examples in the Photoshop Gallery.